abelgideon/React-Calculator/README.md

 # React Calculator

-This project is part of freeCodeCamp's **Front End Development Libraries** course.
 The React Calculator allows users to perform basic arithmetic operations through an interactive and responsive interface.

 ## Features